KNOW. LOVE. SERVE.

 InterVarsity Christian Fellowship (IVCF) Lehigh University

 InterVarsity Christian Fellowship (IVCF) is an evangelical campus mission serving students and faculty on college and university campuses nationwide.
 Its vision at Lehigh is to see students and faculty transformed by Jesus to impact the university.
-For more information on how to get involved with this group, contact

 Priority One Foundation works to introduce Christ into the lives of men and to challenge them to make Him the foundation of all the priorities in their life.
+Click here for more information.

 Team Contact: Steve Fessler